Ajit-8086/FRG/README.md

 Used Firebase ML Vision to detect faces .

 1)Save a face for further recognition.

-2)Define lat long and radius for geofencing..
+2)Define lat long and radius for geofencing.

 3)Use Check-In/Check-Out icon to check app.